 Bessemer is a medium-sized city located in the state of Alabama.
 With a population of 26,730 people and 12 constituent neighborhoods, Bessemer is the 17th largest community in Alabama.

-Bessemer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bessemer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bessemer is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bessemer who work in office and administrative support (15.83%), sales jobs (14.22%), and management occupations (8.19%).
+There are especially a lot of people living in Bessemer who work in office and administrative support (14.16%), sales jobs (13.21%), and food service (7.21%).

 Bessemer is a very ethnically-diverse city.
 The people who call Bessemer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bessemer residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bessemer include English, German, African, and Italian.
+Important ancestries of people in Bessemer include African, German, English, and Italian.

 The most common language spoken in Bessemer is English.
 Other important languages spoken here include Spanish and French.